 A song about the plague is still sung by children.
 'Ring-a-ring of roses' describes in great detail the symptoms of the plague and ends with 'All fall down'.
 The last word, 'dead', is omitted today.

 The plague spread to many parts of England.
 York was one city badly affected.
 The plague victims were buried outside the city walls and it is said that they have never been disturbed since then, as a precaution against a resurgence of the dreaded plague.
 The grassy embankments below the city walls are the sites of these plague pits.

 A small village in Derbyshire called Eyam, 6 miles north of Bakewell, has a story of tragedy and courage that will always be remembered.

-Mompesson preached in the open air during the time of the plague, on a rock in a dell, now called Cucklett Church.
-Every year a Commemorative Service is held on the last Sunday in August in the dell where he preached.
+Mompesson preached in the open air during the time of the plague, on a rock in a dell now called Cucklett Church.
+Every year a Commemorative Service is held here on the last Sunday in August.
 During their 'siege' the villagers dropped money for provisions into a well so as not to spread the infection on the coins.